We Can Help You File for Chapter 13 Bankruptcy in Missouri and Kansas

 Chapter 13 bankruptcy is sometimes referred to as a “wage earner’s plan” because of the income requirement to file a case.
 However, you do not need income from a job to file Chapter 13 bankruptcy.
 You need sufficient income to cover your repayment plan.

 An automatic stay goes into effect after filing a bankruptcy petition with the court.
-For as long as the automatic stay is in effect, creditors cannot sue you, garnish you, or otherwise take your property.
+For as long as the automatic stay is in effect, creditors cannot sue you, garnish your wages or otherwise take your property.

 Can Business Owners File for Chapter 13 Bankruptcy?